wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

-Unattended ssh installer of Ubuntu 18.04/19.04/19.10 with buildin recovery image,
+Unattended ssh based installer of Ubuntu 18.04-20.04, Debian 10, or NixOS,
-    root storage on luks encrypted zfs or other specialized storage layouts, to be executed from a linux liveimage/recoveryimage system via ssh.
+    with buildin recovery image, root storage on luks encrypted zfs or other specialized storage layouts,
+    to be executed from a linux liveimage/recoveryimage system via ssh.

-It serves two use case:
+It serves two major use cases:
 + as an experimental Desktop/Laptop for getting experience with this setup
 + as a typical Rootserver (2xHD, headless)
     + this is still in the writing and not ready yet, see `TODO.md` for details